Table of Contents

 Logging & Monitoring

 We log all state changes that occur both within and among the systems that Convictional integrates with, as well as user access and routine operations.
 This is an ongoing effort and requires continuously adapting as new services are built and deployed.
 As an integration service provider, understanding what is happening when many millions of records are in motion on a daily basis is core to our business.
 We use the full suite of logging, monitoring, profiling and other tools provided by Google Cloud in order to ensure availability and observability for our systems.
-We have 16/7 on call coverage, with the goal of moving to 24/7 in the next year.
 We are able to provide relevant details from logged interactions in the event of an issue.
 All Convictional support and engineering staff are trained to use logs in order to ensure we can quickly and effectively diagnose and resolve issues.

 Convictional services are built on top of Google Cloud Platform.
 Here is a link to a microsite where you can learn more about the security of Google Cloud.
 We also connect with third-party payment gateways such as Stripe to store sensitive payment information and we retain only the ability to change your customers on your behalf but not their (or your) payment information.
 We connect to third-party commerce platforms like Shopify to do work on behalf of customers.
 All our backend services, with the exception of public facing APIs (by definition) are not exposed to the internet and protected behind strict access control.
 We do regular security scans when new code is submitted using automated tools that will flag potential security issues in dependencies.
 We have over a thousand automated test that run on any changes we make to prevent regressions.